afunnydev/tinysociety/content/articles/2023-02-20-13-best-tiny-house-furniture-ideas-to-get-you-inspired-in-2023.md

 This [Bestier Rustic Brown Lift Top Coffee Table](https://www.amazon.com/Bestier-Coffee-Storage-Industrial-Center/dp/B09R8YHT4Q?th=1) has a heavy-duty mechanism allowing you to adjust the tabletop from 18” to 23” easily and quietly.
 The hidden compartment underneath is perfect for keeping your laptop, remotes, and game controllers.

+In fact as remote working is now ubiquitous, taking [home office ergonomics](https://www.ifr-furniture.com/rent/home-office-ergonomics-be-comfortable-on-the-job/) into account when choosing tiny house furniture is a must.
+It’s not just about the pieces you choose, but how they are arranged within the space that’s available to keep you comfortable and productive throughout the working day.

 ## Floating corner TV stand

 It's challenging to use a corner of your tiny home for something other than a houseplant, but a floating corner TV stand is a perfect solution that leaves the prime wall space for other amenities.